Katana Naginata

 • Long Pole : Provides superior reach in combat.

-• Cultural Symbolism : Associated with both samurai warriors and defenders of the home.
+• Cultural symbolism : Associated with both samurai warriors and defenders of the home.

-Naginata in Culture and Tradition
+The Naginata in Culture and Tradition

 A Unique Piece for Collectors and Practitioners